-I would desperately mention my Duke of Edinburgh (Bronze) Award, and explain how feeding the cat when my parents were in Malta demonstrated that I was a responsible person.
+I would desperately mention my Duke of Edinburgh (Bronze) Award and explain how feeding the cat while my parents were in Malta demonstrated that I was a responsible person.

 As I was ushered out of the room, Ingrid, the next interviewee was ushered forward, fresh from her year on placement at Intel.

 Ingrid had 12 months of industry experience working in different departments at Intel.